 My child’s mind struggled to reconcile contradictory realities, shards and splinters, in a world of shadows.
 On the radio, impartial voices announced blanket protests and hunger strikes in the Maze.3 Bombs were exploding in Belfast and London.
 My parents impressed me with their determination that we should never altar plans, to give in to fear was to let the bombers win.

-But there was a cold Saturday morning, when I was meant to visit my father for the weekend with a school friend and we’d been excitedly planning our trip for days.
-Her mother, learning that we were going to travel through the centre of London alone, became angry and alarmed, a bomb had gone off there, a few days before.
+But there was a cold Saturday morning, when I was meant to visit my father for the weekend with a school friend and we had been excitedly planning our trip for days.
+Her mother, learning that we were going to travel through the centre of London unaccompanied, became angry and alarmed, a bomb had gone off there, a few days before.
 An argument ensued between our mothers.
 Neither one compromised and I was told to go without my friend.